High Court Won’t Hear Death Penalty Case

 The World Court at The Hague ruled earlier this year that the United States should delay the executions of several men, including Torres, while the court investigates whether the more than 50 Mexican nationals on U.S. death rows were given their right to legal help from the Mexican government.

 Breyer said the Supreme Court should not have disposed of the Torres case until the World Court has finished its deliberations.

-Torres asked justices to consider whether he can contest his conviction and sentence because he never was told he could talk to Mexican consular officials.
+Torres asked justices to consider whether his sentence should be thrown out because he never was told he could talk to Mexican consular officials.

 Torres was 18 when he was arrested in Oklahoma City not far from where a couple was shot to death in their bed in 1993.
 He had blood on his shirt and was with another man identified by witnesses as the shooter.